On April 7th, 385 people joined us on Zoom for our Virtual Open House to find out what’s happening in FDR Park in 2021.

 Are there plans for any permanent separate pickle ball courts?
 There are no current plans for permanent pickleball courts.
 We are evaluating possible temporary pickleball courts for this summer (on the back courts).
 There will be a pickleball tournament at FDR this August using temporary taped court lines.

-How will the implementation of the new master plan impact existing public performance spaces within the park?
+How will the implementation of the new park plan impact existing public performance spaces within the park?
 For example will the Boathouse and/or other locations remain available for use by local arts organizations?
-The master plan keeps the boathouse and gazebo as spaces for community programming.
+The park plan keeps the boathouse and gazebo as spaces for community programming.